• Skip to main content

 rice mixture in a blender, before blending.

-Hint: if you don’t have time, you can freeze the pineapple rinds in a bag and make pineapple water or this recipe later.
+Hint: if you don’t have time, you can freeze the pineapple rinds in a bag and make pineapple ginger cucumber lemon water, pineapple tea, or this recipe later.
 The boiling time will increase by 5 minutes.

 adding spices and coconut sugar into the blender.

-Add vanilla extract, sweetener, and plant milk to the blender.
+Step 5: Add vanilla extract, sweetener, and almond milk to the blender.

 alternatively add ground cinnamon.